The hiking camping trip is coming up, and there are miles of walking and challenging trails nearby.

 Can you wear running shoes while hiking?

-Why tennis shoes and hiking don’t get along
+Why do tennis shoes and hiking don’t get along

-When you’re walking on rough, untapped soil instead of a city street or a path, you’re seeing a lot more road anomalies.
+When you’re walking on rough, untapped soil instead of a city street or a path, you see a lot more road anomalies.

 Tennis shoes also don’t provide any ankle support that you need to take a little slip off the chance.